DETAILED ACTION

 determining whether the detection signal is indicative of detection events at multiple neighboring pixels of the pixel array (paragraph 68 discloses resolving at least one electron track per detected event by the detectors 304, which are arranged along a longitudinal axis of the apparatus hence forming a 1X2 or 2X1 detector array and hence the detect signal is indicative of detection events at multiple neighboring pixels of the 1X2 or 2X1 pixel array shown in fig. 3); and

-if a determination is made that the detection signal is indicative of detection events at multiple neighboring pixels of the pixel array, determining that the radiation sensor has received at least one or more charged particles (paragraph 68 indicates detecting beta rays, stating that “If the position sensitive detector can provide electron track information, the shape of an least one electron track per detected event can be used to reconstruct the direction and energy of the incident radiation.
+if a determination is made that the detection signal is indicative of detection events at multiple neighboring pixels of the pixel array, determining that the radiation sensor has received the charged particles (paragraph 68 indicates detecting beta rays, stating that “If the position sensitive detector can provide electron track information, the shape of an least one electron track per detected event can be used to reconstruct the direction and energy of the incident radiation.
 Electron tracks can be used to image gamma rays as well as beta rays emitted in close proximity to the sensor”.
 Meaning that for the detection events, a determination is made that the detection signal is indicative of gamma or beta event, which is a charged particle.
 Note also that paragraph 68 discloses “Image reconstruction of tracer distribution can be done by using Compton imaging, self-collimation effects and/or proximity imaging”).
 NB: while Mihailescu has been demonstrated above as teaching all the limitations above, the “if…” limitations are contingent limitations and hence are not further limiting of the process.
 See MPEP 2111.04(II) and Ex Parte Schulhauser, Appeal No. 2013-007847 (PTAB April 28, 2016).

 Regarding claim 22, Mihailescu in view of Barrett and Wendler teaches all the limitations of claim 1.